British Open could be postponed

 In other NFL news:

-— The Packers have signed wide receiver Devin Funchess as he tries to bounce back from an injury-shortened 2019 season.
+— The Green Bay Packers have signed wide receiver Devin Funchess as he tries to bounce back from an injury-shortened 2019 season.
 Funchess played for the Indianapolis Colts last year but went on injured reserve after breaking his collarbone in a season-opening 30-24 overtime loss to the Los Angeles Chargers.
+The 25-year-old spent his first four NFL seasons with the Carolina Panthers, who selected him out of Michigan in the second round of the 2015 draft.
 Funchess had his best season in 2017 with 63 catches for 840 yards and eight touchdowns.

 Ohio State’s Wesson intends to enter NBA draft

 UNDATED (AP) — Ohio State star Kaleb Wesson plans to enter the NBA draft.
 Wesson announced in a tweet that he would forego his final year of eligibility and declare for the draft.
 Analysts have projected him as a second-round pick.
 Wesson can sign with an agent for exploratory purposes and still protect his final year of eligibility.
 He has until June 3 to make a decision.

 — Gonzaga and Michigan were the standouts in a study that seeded men’s and women’s NCAA Tournament brackets based on graduation rates, academic success and diversity in the head-coaching ranks.
 Gonzaga was a No. 1 seed in both brackets released today by The Institute for Diversity and Ethics in Sport at Central Florida.
 Michigan was a 1-seed for the men and a 3-seed for the women.
 Arizona State was the only other school to appear in the top 16 of both brackets.
 The report focused primarily on each team’s Graduation Success Rate and Academic Progress Rate scores for seeding purposes.